aekaplan/aekaplan.github.io/_posts/2013-05-09-personal-branding.markdown

 <h3>Size Matters</h3>
 <p>
 It's important to consider how scalable your logo is.
-Ask yourself how well will hold up on mobile, or on a giant billboard.
+Ask yourself how well will it hold up on mobile, or on a giant billboard.
 Lots of detail can get lost as the pixels shrink and your logo can become unrecognizable.
 </p>

 <img src="/images/logo-mobile.jpg">